Destaq/mochi-heatmap/README.md

 # mochi-heatmap

-A heatmap graph that integrates with [Mochi Cards](https://mochi.cards) to visualize your historical flashcard reviews and pending reviews.
+A heatmap graph that integrates with [Mochi Cards](https://mochi.cards) to visualize your historical and pending flashcard reviews.

 ![Demonstration](images/demo.png)